twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-2-contemplation-of-the-feelings%zh.rst

 In the first part of the instruction, the Buddha taught the three basic kinds of feelings; pleasant, unpleasant and neutral.
 Because by themselves can lead to realization.
 In the satipaṭṭhāna sutta, after mentioning these three basic feelings, there were followed by an additional subdivision of feeling into worldly (sāmisa) and unworldly (nirāmisa).

 Therefore, totally nine kinds of feelings have to be contemplated, whenever and whatever type of feeling arising.
 If we ask the question; “Who is feeling the vedanā?”
 The answer is vedanā feels it.
 Except vedanā and no feeler is there.
 It is just only natural phenomena or natural process.
-Sense object (ārammaṇa) contacts (phassa) with sense base (vatthu) that we have the feeling to feel or mind arises.
+Sense object (ārammaṇa) contacts (phassa) with mind base (vatthu) that we have the feeling to feel or mind arises.

 There are only causes and effects phenomena exist.
 Only natural phenomena are arising.
 This is the right view.
 Vedanā arises and vedanā feels it.
 Vedanā is very important for us because it leads to craving (taṇhā).
 And then, taṇhā leads to suffering (dukkha).
 With taṇhā arises and dukkha will arise.
 If we cannot deal with feelings and cannot escape dukkha.